EAR Council

 Procedures

 To avoid compromising its role as an impartial friend to all community members, the EAR Council will not be involved in deciding individual disputes but will set up an impartial Grievance Committee, as necessary, to facilitate resolution of the issue.
-In addition, to avoid any conflict of interest, any member of the EAR Council, a person asked to serve on a Grievance Committee, member of the SIMS Board, or other person involved in informal consultations or a formal grievance process, who feels that he or she cannot be objective and impartial for any reason should excuse him or herself from the process.
+In addition, to avoid any conflict of interest, any member of the EAR Council, a person asked to serve on a Grievance Committee, member of the Seattle Insight Board, or other person involved in informal consultations or a formal grievance process, who feels that he or she cannot be objective and impartial for any reason should excuse him or herself from the process.

 A. Informal Resolution

 An important function of the EAR Council is to encourage an intention of mutual respect and reconciliation when conflict arises in our community.
 In this role, the EAR Council will seek to be of service to the parties concerned and, if appropriate, the sangha as a whole.
 For most issues that do not involve a serious transgression of ethical concern, the EAR Council will use an informal process to resolve the concerns.
-In this process, the EAR Council may function:
+In this process, the EAR Council may function as follows:

 • As a source of questions to facilitate deeper personal reflection;